yousefelassal/quote-cron/README.md

 > Do not follow where the path may lead.
 Go, instead, where there is no path and leave a trail.

 > What is new in the world?
 Nothing.
 What is old in the world?
 Nothing.
 Everything has always been and will always be.

+> The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it.